Robert L. Wergin, MD, FAAFP

-Robert L. Wergin, MD, FAAFP, a family physician in Milford, Neb., is president-elect of the American Academy of Family Physicians.
-Previously, he served three years as a member of the AAFP Board of Directors.
-The AAFP represents 110,600 physicians and medical students nationwide.
-Wergin was elected to the position by the Congress of Delegates, the AAFP’s governing body, during the organization’s annual meeting in September 2013.
+Robert L. Wergin, MD, FAAFP, a family physician in Milford, Nebraska, is board chair of the American Academy of Family Physicians.
+Previously, he served one-year terms as president and president-elect, and three years as a member of the AAFP Board of Directors.
+The AAFP represents 120,900 physicians and medical students nationwide.

 Growing up in a rural setting, Wergin learned the importance of community involvement.
-Wergin currently serves as chairman of the Milford Public Schools Foundation Board, medical director for the Milford volunteer fire department, team physician for Milford Public Schools and sideline physician for the Nebraska Shrine Bowl.
+Wergin currently serves on the board of the Milford Public Schools Foundation, is medical director for the Milford volunteer fire department, team physician for Milford Public Schools, and sideline physician for the Nebraska Shrine Bowl.
 He also serves as Milford city physician, and is an instructor of advanced cardiac and advanced trauma life support.
 In addition, Wergin is a volunteer faculty member at the University of Nebraska Medical Center, teaching medical students and residents on their rural rotations.

 At the national level, Wergin has been an active member of the AAFP since 1982.
-He served as a delegate and alternate delegate to the AAFP’s Congress of Delegates for 12 years and is a former member of the AAFP’s Commission on Membership and Member Services, and the Website Advisory Committee.
+He served as a delegate and alternate delegate to the AAFP’s Congress of Delegates for 12 years.
+He is a former member of the AAFP’s Commission on Membership and Member Services and the Website Advisory Committee.

 At the state level, Wergin has been an active member of the Nebraska Academy of Family Physicians since 1989, where he has served in numerous leadership positions, including president and board member.
 He was instrumental in passing LB-396 in the Nebraska legislature, which established the state’s first Medicaid medical home pilot project.
 He currently serves as a governor-appointed member of the project’s design and implementation task force.
 Wergin is also an active member of the Nebraska Medical Association, where he currently serves as councilor for the 6th District.